mamoon100/data-structures-and-algorithms/java/graph/README.md

   optional), this method use O(1) for both time and space.
 - **print** public method that will print the adjacency list for the graph this method use O(N*M) for time, where N is the number of Vertices and M is the number of neighbour of that Vertices and O(1) for space.
+- **breadthFirst** method that will take a vertex as the head and return list of vertices in breadth first method, this method use O(N) for iterating over the item and O(N) for space for creating set.

 ## API